DMSC-Instrument-Data/kafka_histo_streamer/README.md

 ## Execution

-The Histo Streamer must be executed using `mantidpython`.
+The Histo Streamer must be executed using `mantidpython`, which can be found in the bin directory of your Mantid installation (typically `/opt/Mantid/bin`).
 There are currently no arguments:

 ```
 user@host:~/kafka_histo_streamer $ mantidpython run.py